chemfiles/chemfiles/examples/README.md

 # Example directory

-This directory contains usage examples of the Chemharp library, for the C and C++ languages.
-Similar examples can be found in the corresponding repository for all the bindings to Chemharp.
+This directory contains usage examples of the chemfiles library, for the C and C++ languages.
+Similar examples can be found in the corresponding repository for all the bindings to chemfiles.

 All of these example are compiled with the latest release to ensure that they are up-to-date.